davecusatis/webpack-react-template/README.md

 # webpack-react-template
-basic app configured to use webpack and react
+basic app configured to use webpack and react so i don't have to set this up again